jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <p></p>

 <font size="4">
     <p>This is definitely something unusual.
-I think it is either a morse code or binary code.
+I think it is either a Morse code or binary code.
 Also, at the end of this sequence of red pixels, there are some blue pixels as well.</p>
 </font>

 <center>